maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+## Version 1.7.10:
+ * Added line break support for description (add a `\n` to break the line).
+ * Fixed minor.

+<details>
+  <summary>Earlier versions.</summary>

-## Version 1.7.9:
+### Version 1.7.9:
  * Minor corrections for the contract signature on MetaMask.
  * Fixed an error that sometimes occurred when the collection is not mentioned.

-<details>
-  <summary>Earlier versions.</summary>

 ### Version 1.7.8:
  * Correction of the listing on Polygon when the option "Upload and Sale" is selected.